 These blueberry muffins are made with 10 ingredients in one bowl!
 They come together as quickly as a batch of pancakes and taste straight out of a bakery!

 Butter: Some people make muffins with oil, but we prefer the buttery, finger licking goodness of butter.
+It is a smidge more work to melt your butter than just using oil, but it’s worth it for the flavor!
 Melted butter will create a silky, tender crumb and keep your muffins perfectly moist!

 Sugar: You’ll use sugar in two places for the best blueberry muffins ever: in the batter and on the tops.
 Sprinkle your muffins with some sugar (preferably coarse sugar) to create that iconic bakery style crunchy muffin top!